ivanacorovic/jekyll-hook/readme.md

 Configuration attributes:

+- 'host' - jekyll-hook host IP
-- `gh_server` The GitHub server from which to pull code
+- `gh_server` The GitLabIP:port (10080) server from which to pull code
 - `temp` A directory to store code and site files
 - `scripts`
     - `build` A script to run to build the site